alvarogarcia7/blog_source/source/_posts/draft_book-review-patterns.md

   * Keep a higher overview of the chapters in paper
   * Never deliver the original notes to the author or publishing company: these notes are very valuable as they hold your initial thoughts while reading the book.
 Reviewing the notes might spark another thoughts

+  * Sometimes delays are short (e.g., 3 working days per 20-25 page chapter).
+This will be intense, not as much as writing it, be prepare a whole in your schedule for it
+  * I do not do it on the moment, not even on the last responsible moment.
+I like it for the contents to click in my head and ressonate with other thoughts.
+The sooner you do it, the sooner it can start clicking.
+You can always deliver the original reviewing notes the last day

 TODO: explain that some of the same patterns that apply for pair programming also apply here